tabad/fusioninventory-agent-windows-installer/Readme.txt

 is not needed any additional change.

-   As the list of modules for FusionInventory-Agent has changed, it is necessary to generate a new package Strawberry Perl Package.
+   As the list of modules for FusionInventory-Agent has changed, it is necessary to generate a new Strawberry Perl Portable Edition Package.

-            Note that this is an strange case and that is not totally necessary.
+            Note that this is a strange case and that is not totally necessary because the Digest:MD5 Perl module is integrated into Strawberry Perl Portable Edition since its version v5.12.1.

    You should start with a clean Strawberry Perl distribution too, so the recommended steps are: